grafana/agent/docs/sources/configuration/flags.md

 ## Report information usage

-By default, Grafana Agent sends anonymous, but uniquely-identifiable usage information for your running Grafana Agent instance to Grafana Labs.
+By default, Grafana Agent sends anonymous, but uniquely-identifiable usage information from your running Grafana Agent instance to Grafana Labs.
 These statistics are sent to `stats.grafana.org`.

 Statistics help us better understand how Grafana Agent is used.